9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 3. Disable Hardware Acceleration and Background Tasks

-Hardware acceleration is default enabled on chromium-based web browsers for better performance.
+Hardware acceleration is enabled by default on Chromium-based web browsers for better performance.
 However, this can pressure the CPU resources, leading to system crashes.
 So, following these steps, you can easily disable hardware acceleration and background tasks:

 Step 2.
 Navigate to the System tab and switch off the toggle next to the Continue running background apps when the browser is closed.